Bolivia: Language

 Bolivia has great linguistic diversity as a result of its multiculturalism.
 The Constitution of Bolivia recognizes 36 official languages besides Spanish: Aymara, Araona, Baure, Bésiro, Canichana, Cavineño, Cayubaba, Chácobo, Chimán, Ese Ejja, Guaraní, Guarasu'we, Guarayu, Itonama, Leco, Machajuyai-Kallawaya, Machineri, Maropa, Mojeño-Ignaciano, Mojeño-Trinitario, Moré, Mosetén, Movima, Pacawara, Puquina, Quechua, Sirionó, Tacana, Tapieté, Toromona, Uru-Chipaya, Weenhayek, Yaminawa, Yuki, Yuracaré, and Zamuco.

 Spanish is the most spoken official language in the country, according to the 2001 census; as it is spoken by two-thirds of the population.
 All legal and official documents issued by the State, including the Constitution, the main private and public institutions, the media, and commercial activities, are in Spanish.

 The main indigenous languages are: Quechua (21.2% of the population in the 2001 census), Aymara (14.6%), Guarani (0.6%) and others (0.4%) including the Moxos in the department of Beni.

 Plautdietsch, a German dialect, is spoken by about 70,000 Mennonites in Santa Cruz.
 Portuguese is spoken mainly in the areas close to Brazil.

-Bilingual education was implemented in Bolivia under the leadership of President Evo Morales.
-His program placed emphasis on the expansion of indigenous languages in the educational systems of the country.